 Places for insects

 Don’t overlook insects!
 They’re beneficial and need places to lay their eggs.
-Fortunately, in a healthy yard there’s hardly a spot they won’t use.
+Fortunately, there’s hardly a spot they won’t use in a healthy yard.

 Water

 Water is surprisingly important.
-Some mammals, such as Raccoons and bats, like to be near water.
+Some mammals, such as Northern Raccoons and bats, like to be near water.
 Amphibians, such as frogs and toads, need water in which to lay their eggs and for their offspring.
 Even some songbirds, such as Tree Swallows, nest near water.
-Dragonflies and many other insects use the space above and around ponds, streams, and other water sources for courting and mating, and the water for laying their eggs.
+Dragonflies and many other insects use the space above and around ponds, streams, and other water sources for courting and mating, and they lay their eggs in the water.
 Most of us don’t have a large pond or stream, but even small sources are beneficial.
 More about water for wildlife

 More reading: